RedPitaya/RedPitaya/doc/appsFeatures/apps-featured/logic/logic.rst

 CURSORS:
 ========

-As with the Oscilloscope the Logic Analyze rApp also provides CURSORS for quick measurements.
+As with the Oscilloscope the Logic Analyzer App also provides CURSORS for quick measurements.
 Because there are no variable amplitude readings but only discrete signal levels, the cursors are available exclusively for the X axis.
 When enabled, the cursors will show the relative time respectively to zero point (trigger event) and the difference between the two.